 Cincinnati Children’s believes in and practices evidence-based decision making (EBDM) as a way to achieve the best, safest care for children.
 Patients, purchasers, regulators and others expect practice to be based on sound judgment and best evidence; however, the proportion of clinical practice that has a basis in published scientific research is lower than one would expect.
 And the time it takes to translate new research findings into clinical practice can take years.

 With this in mind, Cincinnati Children’s designed a division within the James M. Anderson Center for Health Systems Excellence to promote, support and spread EBDM to the point of care.
 The value of EBDM was recognized when the Board of Trustees incorporated evidence initiatives into the medical center’s strategic plan, making it our mission to be the leader in evidenced-based care locally, regionally and around the world.
-This work is led by Wendy Gerhardt, MSN, RN-BC, and William Brinkman, MD, MEd.

 How We Define Evidence-Based Decision Making